Esri/arcgis-pro-sdk-community-samples/Editing/RestartSketch/ReadMe.md

 To use this add-in:

 1. Download the Community Sample data (see under the "Resources" section for downloading sample data).
 The sample data contains a project called "FeatureTest.aprx" with data suitable for this sample.
 Make sure that the Sample data is unzipped in c:\data and "C:\Data\FeatureTest\FeatureTest.aprx" is available.
-1. Open this solution in Visual Studio 2015.
+1. Open this solution in Visual Studio.
 1. Click the build menu and select Build Solution.
 1. Click the Start button to open ArCGIS Pro.
 ArcGIS Pro will open.
 1. Open the "C:\Data\FeatureTest\FeatureTest.aprx" project.